The best places to chill out and stay cool in green Abu Dhabi spaces

 Chilling out and staying cool…

-With things heating up in the capital, we’re finding ourselves seeking out spaces to enjoy the great outdoors beneath the comfort of canopy.
+With things cooling down in the capital, we’re finding ourselves seeking out spaces to enjoy the great outdoors beneath the convenience of canopy.
 Abu Dhabi is blessed with an abundant network of greenery, of genuine manmade and natural desert oases.
 These are our favourite spots in Abu Dhabi to wander in wonder, commune with nature and feel serene in green.

 Abu Dhabi Corniche parks and beach